Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 ## OpenGov Overview

+- Origins and Tracks
 - Lifecycle of a Referendum
-- Origins and Tracks
 - Support and approval threshold curves
 - The Polkadot Fellowship
-- Vote Delegation and conviction voting
+- Vote Delegation by Track
 - OpenGov and governance goals

----

-# Origins and Tracks

 ---